-Protecting a Business with Contractors Insurance
+Protect a Business with Contractor's Insurance

 Hettler Insurance Agency is licensed to sell contractor’s insurance for contractor’s of all sizes.
 We can build standard policies with optional coverage available, including:

 |Vehicles rented from others or owned by employees causing property and bodily injury|

 |Tools rented or leased and damaged|

 |Coverage for building materials and equipment that travel|

 |Replacement coverage for tools and equipment|

 General Liability Insurance

-An Electrical Contractor, Electrical Sign Contractor, Residential Appliance Installation Contractor and Air Conditioning and Refrigeration Contractors (Class A) are required to maintain in business liability insurance:
+Texas prides itself on having a free market, and many contractor trades aren’t licensed by the state including: remodelers, roofers, general contractors and builders.
+Some trades that are licensed require a minimum in general liability coverage.
+An Electrical Contractor, Electrical Sign Contractor, Residential Appliance Installation Contractor and Air Conditioning and Refrigeration Contractors (Class A) are required to maintain in general liability insurance:

-(1) Minimum $300,000 per occurrence (combined for property damage and bodily injury);|
+|1.
+Minimum $300,000 per occurrence (combined for property damage and bodily injury);|

 |2.
 Minimum $600,000 aggregate (total amount the policy will pay for property damage and bodily injury coverage); and|

 |3.
 Minimum $300,000 aggregate for products and completed operations.|

 Commercial Auto Insurance